 Master of Arts, Public Administration (’56)

-At 85-years-old, Joe Bissett is one of the few alumni who remember Carleton University in its early days.
+At 85-years-old, Joe Bissett is one of the few of our alumni who remember Carleton University in its early days.

-“She was one of the best Ministers I worked for during my 36 years of public service,” says Mr. Bissett, who would serve in the Immigration Foreign Service in a variety of senior positions before becoming the Executive Director from 1985-1990.
+“She was one of the best Ministers I worked for during my 36 years of public service,” says Mr. Bissett, who would serve in the Immigration Foreign Service in a variety of senior positions before serving as Executive Director from 1985 to 1990.

 It was as Canada’s ambassador that Mr. Bissett was a first-hand witness to the tragic breakup of Yugoslavia and the savage civil and religious wars that followed.
 He believes it was a tragedy that didn’t need to happen, and he places the larger part of the blame on the democratic powers of the West, led by the United States and Germany.